 I’ve never published a novel of my own, so it’s intimidating to ask my students to write a novel under my tutelage.
 But since the answer to just about every question can now be found online, I decided this year to ask my students to search the web for writing advice from those most qualified to give it: published writers.
 Much of the wisdom they found echoes … Continue reading #NaNoWriMo: ask the experts

-Greetings!
-I have been teaching middle school since 1988: first English Language Arts, then Digital Design Lab and Broadcast Media, and now as the K-12 Ed Tech Teacher on Special Assignment in Petaluma, California.
-I present workshops for teachers on technology in the classroom, project-based learning and writing; plus I work with Edutopia, PBS and KQED Learning.
-I love to connect with other educators, so please enjoy … Continue reading Always a learner; also a teacher.
+Thanks for stopping by!
+I have been teaching middle school since 1988: first English Language Arts, then Digital Design Lab and Broadcast Media.
+Currently I am the K-12 Ed Tech Teacher on Special Assignment in Petaluma, California.
+I present workshops for teachers on technology in the classroom, project-based learning and writing.
+I also work with Edutopia, PBS and KQED Learning.
+I love to connect with other educators, … Continue reading Always a learner; also a teacher.

 I know I’m not the only teacher who struggles to meet the needs of all her students, but after 25 years, I am still surprised by the wide range of responses I get from my students and their parents.
 The following comments come from parents of students (and students, too) who have been in the same class period with me this year: “Thank you so much!
 I think you are … Continue reading Thank you (so much) and I’m so (very) sorry.

 Oh, these crazy days of May!
 As sure as the weather gets warmer, our students get antsy, lose their focus and challenge our well established rules and expectations.
 Attention spans wither and distractions bloom.
 But thanks to the engaging nature of PBL and student choice, I love my classroom in May.
 Although my students know the year is almost over, they are (for the most part) fully engaged in … Continue reading Loving the homestretch: meaningful work and active engagement